 Our providers treat children who have a difficult time falling asleep and staying asleep.
 This type of insomnia may have a behavioral component as cause.
 We also work with you to help provide an environment that enhances your child's ability to sleep.

 Is anxiety preventing your teen from sleeping?

 Inadequate sleep hygiene

 Inadequate sleep hygiene is a type of insomnia caused by your child’s home and lifestyle habits.
 It is often remedied by making a few changes to your child’s daily bedtime routine.
 One of our sleep specialists will help you to analyze your child’s bedtime habits and recommend changes conducive to your child’s sleep.

 We treat children regularly who sleepwalk (also known as somnambulism.)
-Sleepwalking is defined as a child or teen who walks, sits up in bed or performs complex behaviors while asleep.
-This condition is more common in children than adults and may be triggered by sleep deprivation, sedative agents, illness and certain medications.
+Sleepwalking is defined as a child or teen who walks, sits up in bed or performs bizarre behaviors while asleep.
+This condition is more common in children than adults and may be triggered by sleep deprivation, illness, a full bladder and periods of stress.